I’ll be the first to admit that fish oils aren’t my top choice as a source of the omega-3 fatty acids DHA and EPA.

 There are some misleading and devious actions going on in the salmon oil industry that you need to know about.

-Because oil from truly wild caught Alaskan salmon is limited and not inexpensive, some manufacturers are resorting to some not-so-above-board tactics to make their products appear better than they really are.
+Because oil from truly wild caught Alaskan salmon is limited, some manufacturers are resorting to some not-so-above-board tactics to make their products appear better than they really are.

 Despite what may be happening to DHA and EPA levels in fish both in the wild due to overfishing and on fish farms, many companies are not updating their labels to reflect current, accurate levels.